 - Over half of breaches were found to remain undiscovered for months or more

-So as you start working up those 2012 budgets for information security and risk management, don’t forget to include incident preparedness considerations.
-Your ability to quickly detect, contain and respond to a breach will have a significant impact on the overall cost and impact of the event.
+So as you start working up those 2012 budgets for information security and risk management, don’t forget to include security incident preparedness considerations.
+Your ability to quickly detect, contain and respond to a cyber security breach will have a significant impact on the overall cost and impact of the event.

 Jeremy Simon, PCI QSA, CISSP, CISA